Bayesian Feature Selection in Joint Quantile Time Series Analysis: The QFSTS model

 \subsection{Model Structure}

-The MQBSTS model is a structural time series model, which is constructed by components with direct interpretations, as follows:
+The QFSTS model is a structural time series model, which is constructed by components with direct interpretations, as follows:

-where $t$ stands for a specific time point in $\{1,\cdots,n\}$, the $m$-dimensional vector $\widetilde{y}_t$ represents target time series, the $m$-dimensional vector $\widetilde{\mu}_t$ represents the linear trend component, the $m$-dimensional vector $\widetilde{\xi}_t$ represents the regression component, and the $m$-dimensional vector $\widetilde{\epsilon}_t$ represents the observation error term.
-Since structural time series models belong to state space models, the MQBSTS model then belongs to state space models.
-In the following, we illustrate each time series components: \begin{itemize} \item The linear trend component $\widetilde{\mu}_t=[\mu_{t}^{(1)},\cdots,\mu_{t}^{(m)}]^T$ of the MQBSTS model is a generalization of the local linear trend model, in the following form:
+where $t$ stands for a specific time point in $\{1,\cdots,n\}$, the $m$-dimensional vector $\widetilde{y}_t$ represents target time series where $m>1$, the $m$-dimensional vector $\widetilde{\mu}_t$ represents the linear trend component, the $m$-dimensional vector $\widetilde{\iota}_t$ represents the seasonal component, the $m$-dimensional vector $\widetilde{\xi}_t$ represents the regression component, and the $m$-dimensional vector $\widetilde{\epsilon}_t$ represents the observation error term.
+Since structural time series models belong to state space models, the QFSTS model then belongs to state space models.
+In the following, we illustrate each time series components: \begin{itemize} \item The linear trend component $\widetilde{\mu}_t=[\mu_{t}^{(1)},\cdots,\mu_{t}^{(m)}]^T$ of the QFSTS model is a generalization of the local linear trend model, in the following form:

-The MQBSTS model allows each target series to have its own specific linear trend component.
+The QFSTS model allows each target series to have its own specific linear trend component.
 Here, for the $i$-th target series where $i\in \{1,\cdots,m\}$, $\mu_t^{(i)}$ models the current ``level" of the trend; $\delta_t^{(i)}$ models the current ``slope" of the trend which is the expected increase in $\mu_t^{(i)}$ between time point $t$ and time point $t+1$; the parameter $D_i$ models the ``mean reversion" effect, i.e., a dynamic can be very unstable in the short run but stable in the long run; the parameter $\lambda_i\in [0,1]$ is the learning rate at which the local trend is updated.